QuaCCAToo modules

 pulse

-updates the total time of the experiment, sets the phase for the pulse and calls mesolve from QuTip to perform the pulse operation
+Updates the total time of the experiment, sets the phase for the pulse and calls mesolve from QuTip to perform the pulse operation

 Initializes a general PulsedSim object with a quantum system, time dependent Hamiltonian and collapse operators.